Humidity drops off, refreshing weekend ahead!

 TONIGHT: Mainly clear and comfy.
 Lows: 55-60.

 SATURDAY: Sunny morning, partly cloudy by afternoon.
-A bit cooler.
-High: Upper 70s to low 80s.
+A bit cooler & breezy.
+Slight chance for an afternoon shower.
+High: Mid 70s - near 80 degrees.

 TUESDAY: Chance showers.
 High: Near 80.